Kirata kingdom: Kiratas of diverse regions in ancient India

-The Kiratas who were fierce in battles mostly dwelled in the vastness of the Himavat.It is believed by some scholars that they were vanquished by Karna.
+The Kiratas who were fierce in battles mostly dwelled in the vastness of the Himavat.
+It is believed. by some scholars that they were vanquished by Karna.

 Kiratas under the Himalayan kingdom called Pulinda

-Pulinda king is described as the king of Kiratas also at (2,4).
+Pulinda king is described. as the king of Kiratas also at (2,4).
 He is said to attend the inauguration of the new court of Pandava king Yudhishthira at Indraprastha along with many other kings of Ancient India (Bharata Varsha).
 His kingdom lay close to the Kailas range in Tibet.

-Domains of king Suvahu, the lord of the Pulindas, is mentioned as situated on the Himalayas abounding in horses and elephants, densely inhabited by the Kiratas and the Tanganas, crowded by hundreds of Pulindas, frequented by the exotic tribes, and rife with wonders.
+Domains of king Suvahu, the lord of the Pulinda, is mentioned as situated on the Himalayas abounding in horses and elephants, densely inhabited by the Kiratas and the Tanganas, crowded by hundreds of Pulindas, frequented by the exotic tribes, and rife with wonders.
 Pandavas stayed here for some time on their onward-journey to the Himalayan regions (3,140).

 Then all those warriors, viz the Pandavas having in due course happily lived at Badari (Badrinath, Uttarakhand), for one month, proceeded towards the realm of Suvahu, king of the Kiratas, by following the same track by which they had come.
 And crossing the difficult Himalayan regions, and the countries of China, Tukhara, Darada and all the climes of Kulinda, rich in heaps of jewels, those warlike men reached the capital of Suvahu (3,176).

 Their final destination was the source of Yamuna.
 Thus they could have made a circular path, from Badari (Badrinath) to Tibet and Kashmir and finally to Himachal Pradesh.